alphagov/government-service-design-manual/templates-and-code/sass-repositories.md

 ## Cross Browser

 There are two types of cross browser technique.
-There are ones which are just for encapsulating vendor prefixes.
-Then there are the ones for using different method to achieve a consistent effect.
+There are some which are just for encapsulating vendor prefixes.
+Then there are some for using different methods to achieve a consistent effect.
 An example of these are:

     .related-box {
       float: left;